zzbazza/instagram-scraper/README.md

 You can manage the results in any languague (Python, PHP, Node JS/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram Actor.

 ## Scraped Instagram posts
-Structure of each item in Instagram Posts looks like this:
+Structure of each item in Instagram posts looks like this:

 ```json
 {